 The interior is great, with plenty of space up front.
 It provides comfort for rear passengers with air vents in the back, and taller passengers have plenty of head space with adjustable headrests.

-The size of the boot is to be commended with 591-litres with the rear seats up, and a whopping 1670-litres with the modular back seats down, which are class leading storage capacities.
+The size of the boot in the 3008 GT-Line is to be commended with 591-litres with the rear seats up, and a whopping 1670-litres with the modular back seats down, which are class leading storage capacities.

 The only other downside to the system is the satin chrome toggle switches that operate the control functions for the multimedia display.
 They look great, and have a real aviation flair, but in reality they’re not overly functional.